-United Mission to Nepal (UMN) strives to address root causes of poverty as it serves the people of Nepal in the name and spirit of Jesus Christ.
-Established in 1954, UMN is a cooperative effort between the people of Nepal and a large number of Christian organisations from nearly 20 countries on 4 continents.
+United Mission to Nepal (UMN) strives to address root causes of poverty and serves the poorest people of Nepal.
+Established in 1954, UMN is a cooperative effort between the people of Nepal and a large number of faith-based organisations from nearly 20 countries on 4 continents.
 Multicultural teams of Nepali nationals and volunteer expatriate staff work alongside local organisations in less developed areas of the country, building partnerships that lead to healthy, strong and empowered individuals, families, and communities.

 Approval to work in Nepal